SarthakRana21/python-script-to-crosscheck-ga-events/README.md

 `python3 checker.py` if this gives error then enter `python checker.py`

-when you run the script it will output the missing parameter saved in textfile2
+when you run the script it will output the missing parameter in textfile2

 and if no parameter is missing then it will output `set()`